How To Get a 700 Credit Score in 30 Days

 Pay down your credit card balances

-Credit utilization is effectively the percentage of your available revolving credit that you're currently using, calculated as: balance divided by credit limit, multiplied by 100.
+Credit utilization is effectively the percentage of your available revolving credit that you're currently using: balance divided by credit limit, multiplied by 100.

 Keeping utilization below 30% is generally considered the healthy zone, and getting it under 10% is where you'll see the strongest positive impact on your score.